 If you’re new to Neverwhere, you’ll want to know what it’s about.
 Richard Mayhew is a normal, London-based office worker, with a dull life and a dull future ahead of him.
 Until, that is, he rescues a girl he finds collapsed on the street.
 She’s actually from an alternate reality London, called London Below, where mythical beasts and strange subterranean people live.
 The characters he meets and places he visits are literal representations of some of London’s more outlandishly named landmarks and locations – Blackfriars is a monastery of darkly clad clerics, Islington really is an angel – you get the idea.
 Mayhew is forced to follow his new friend into London Below to find a way back to his real life, but what he doesn’t realise is quite how much trouble she’s in.

-If you’re a Neverwhere fan we think you’ll like this – it feels definitive, with nothing of the disappointment of the TV series and an obvious visual edge that the novel didn’t capture.
-And if you haven’t come across Neverwhere before, this is a very good place to start.
+If you’re a Neverwhere fan I think you’ll like this – it feels definitive, with nothing of the disappointment of the TV series and an obvious visual edge that the novel didn’t capture.
+If you haven’t come across Neverwhere before, this is a very good place to start.